 Many of the directors of WTH had no experience hunting or fishing.
 When the "opportunity" to try was presented a "What The Hell" attitude was formed.
 The idea was life changing for many and lead us on a path that resulted in the formation of our not for profit.
 It changed our way of thinking, our practices, our passion.
 The Youth Expo is built on this premise.
 Present an opportunity to try something new and it could change your life, your health, your career path, your motivation, your passion.
 That's why we say youth of all ages, because you can be inspired at any age.

-The Water'n Woods program is a 4 day, 3 night program where the Canadian Firearms Safety Course (CFSC), Hunters Education (HE) and Trapper's courses are taught through a hand on, interactive program that provides a more dynamic learning environment bringing learning to life.
-Individuals will walk away certified hunters and trappers with a developed knowledge and skill base, better understanding wildlife, wildlife management, sustaining wildlife, their habitat and the role hunter's play in conservation.
+Water'n Woods is a program delivered through a camp setting where the Canadian Firearms Safety Course (CFSC), Hunters Education (HE) and Trapper's courses are taught through a hand on, interactive program that provides a more dynamic learning environment bringing learning to life.
+Individuals will walk away certified hunters and trappers with a developed knowledge and skill base, better understanding of wildlife, wildlife management, sustaining wildlife, their habitat and the role hunter's play in conservation.

 Youth who participate in the Water'n Woods program become automatic Junior members of the WTH.
-Jr. members are then eligible to apply for mentor hunts like the Wild Turkey Hunt in Maine, and other local hunting opportunities partnered with other organizations.
+Jr. members are then eligible to apply for mentor hunts like the Wild Turkey Hunt in Maine, Pheasant Hunt and other local hunting opportunities partnered with other organizations.
 Notifications of opportunities are distributed through email.

 This program is offered to youth 12 years and older through an application process and WTH members who have yet to obtain their licenses.

 Share the Harvest is a FREE field to fork meal, led by WTH member and Red Seal Chef Jessica.
 Our goal is to harvest, prepare and serve a true field to fork experience, raising awareness for the program Hunters Helping the Hungry.
 We invite those who are in need of a hot meal or those who are just curious about wild game cuisine.
 In the spirit of the season, join the WTH for a sit down meal and friendly atmosphere.
 Donations are accepted and forwarded to the local homeless shelter.